platform9/express/README.md

 --> restarting AWX
 ```

-## Accessing Auto-Deploy Web UI
+## Accessing Platform9 Express Web UI
-To login to the Web UI (AWX), point your browser at the IP address of your Auto-Deploy control host (using the default port of 80).
+To login to the Web UI (AWX), point your browser at the IP address of your Platform9 Express control host (using the default port of 80).

 NOTE: The default username is "admin"; the default password is "password".

-## Accessing the Auto-Deploy Rest API
+## Accessing the Platform9 Express Rest API
 To access the API, point your browser (or API client application) at the IP address of your control host and append /api/v1/.

 For example, http://<ip_address>/api/v1/